January 2005 Brain Teaser

 - Here is the histogram for the rubber flash values.
 Do the flash values meet specifications?

 The answer is "yes" since all of the points on the histogram fall between the spec limits.

 - In the case study, the production department wants spec limits of 12 +/-1(13 and 11).
 Rerun the histogram with these limits.
 Do the flash values still meet specifications?

 The answer is "no".
 A large number of the flash values fall out side of the spec limits.
 Also, note that the new spec limits reduce the Cp and Cpk values.

 - The next question is, "Is the process predictable?"
 Use a control chart to determine the stability and predictability of a process.

-- Using the SPC Quick reference card, choose the kind of chart.
-In this case use the XmR chart because this is variable data, single sample.
+- QI Macros control chart wizard can choose the right control chart for you.
+In this case, it chooses the XmR chart because this is variable data, single sample.

 Here is the X and R chart for the rubber flash values.
 Is the process stable and predictable?

 The answer is "no." QI Macros turn all unstable points or trends red.
 The Xchart contains two sets of unstable trends and indicates that the process is not predictable.